 National Boards are supported by the Australian Health Practitioner Regulation Agency (AHPRA).
-AHPRA has a national office based in Melbourne and offices in every state and territory to support local boards and committees.
+AHPRA has a national office based in Melbourne and offices in each state and territory.

-AHPRA provides the administrative and policy level support to the national, state and territory boards and committees.
-Further information can be obtained on the AHPRA website.
+AHPRA provides the administrative and policy support to the national, state and territory boards and committees.
+Further information is available on the AHPRA website.

-Potential applicants may be interested in accessing the AHPRA and National Board Annual Reports, which provide information on the National Registration and Accreditation Scheme (the National Scheme), including extensive data on health practitioner registration and regulation.
-The annual reports are accessible from AHPRA's publications page.
+Potential applicants may be interested in accessing the AHPRA and National Board Annual Reports from AHPRA's publications page.